SH3 median barrier project set to begin

 “We are currently developing the plan for improvements along the rest of the route and will engage with residents and businesses and the wider community, as these plans develop,” Partridge said.

-The agency is hosting two community drop-in sessions on the project at the Whanganui War Memorial Centre Pioneer Room on February 20 between 4pm and 7pm.
+The agency is hosting two community drop-in sessions on the project.
+One is at the Whanganui War Memorial Centre Pioneer Room on February 20 between 4pm and 7pm.
 The other will be at the Bulls Town Hall on February 22 from 4pm to 7pm.